MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: Thank you.
 It meant the world to me to be able to play music to you gentlemen.
 It was a bit overwhelming.

 KM: See, I find that hard to believe because I finished--really, my writing career is way back.
 I’ve been all kinds of things since and I’ve been a teacher most latterly, and for me, what you were doing was taking me harmonically to places that I don’t naturally go to.
-So it’s a delight for m’head and m’brain to be witnessing something that it doesn’t normally witness.
-I think that’s why I actually bought one of your CDs, which--ask my missus--that’s a big deal.
+So <span class="important">it’s a delight for m’head and m’brain to be witnessing something that it doesn’t normally witness.</span> I think that’s why I actually bought one of your CDs, which--ask my missus--that’s a big deal.

 MK: Okay, well--